cloudfoundry/credhub-api-site/source/includes/_regenerate.md

 This endpoint regenerates all certificate signed by the given CA.

+NOTICE:
-NOTICE: This functionality was added in version 1.4.0.
+    - This functionality was added in version 1.4.0.
+    - As of version 1.7.0, `bulk-regenerate` will additionally traverse the pki chain to leaf certificates beyond one level down.

 ### HTTP Request